Kaynan51/modulogit/README.md

-PRIMEIRO SISTEMA NO GIT DO KAYNAN
+PRIMEIRO SISTEMA NO GIT DO KAYNAN (Alterado e atualizado)

-Alteração no readme para descrever melhor meu sistema.Alterei Alteração feita no master